Sectarian violence: In Pakistan

-In Pakistan sectarianism exhibited its first organized nature in early 1980 when two rival organizations were established: Tehrik-e-Jafaria (TFJ) (Organization of the Jafri (Shia) Law) represented Shia communities, and Sipah-e-Sahaba Pakistan (SSP) (Guardian of the Companions of the Prophet) representing Sunnis.
-The first major incident of this sectarian violence was killing of the Arif Hussain Hussaini, founding leader of TFJ in 1986.
+In Pakistan, the first organized outbreak of sectarian violence was triggered when two rival organizations were established in early 1980: Tehrik-e-Jafaria (TFJ) (Organization of the Jafri (Shia) Law) represented Shia communities, and Sipah-e-Sahaba Pakistan (SSP) (Guardian of the Companions of the Prophet) representing Sunnis.
+The first major incident which occurred during this outbreak of sectarian violence was the killing of Arif Hussain Hussaini, the founder and the leader of the TFJ in 1986.

-In retaliation Haq Nawaz Jhangvi, founder of the (SSP) was murdered.
-Since then internecine bloody vendetta has ensued.
-The focus of this violence has been Kurram, Hangu, Dera Ismail Khan, Bahawalpur, Jhang, Quetta,Gigit- Baltistan and Karachi.
+In retaliation, Haq Nawaz Jhangvi, founder of the (SSP) was murdered.
+Since then, an internecine bloody vendetta has ensued.
+The epicenters of the violence have been Kurram, Hangu, Dera Ismail Khan, Bahawalpur, Jhang, Quetta,Gigit- Baltistan and Karachi.

-The transformation of the sectarian conflict to a violent civil war in Pakistan coincided with the establishment of the Islamic republic in Iran and promotion of the Sunni religion and its incorporation in the state institutions by General Muhammad Zia-ul-Haq, regime in Pakistan.
+The transformation of the sectarian conflict into a violent civil war in Pakistan coincided with the establishment of the Islamic republic of Iran and the promotion of the Sunni religion and its incorporation into the Pakistani state's institutions by General Muhammad Zia-ul-Haq's regime.